bcgov/digital-policy/CPPM-Chapter12.md

 1. Have a program in place to manage ministry-specific information and cyber security risks in accordance with applicable legislation and corporate policies and standards.

+2. Ensure that adequate resources are in place to manage information security and cyber security risks.

-## 12.3.3 Information Management
+## 12.3.3 Information and Data Management

-The IMA is the Province of British Columbia's legislative framework for modern, digital IM practices.
-In addition to following the IMA, ministries must:
+Ministries must:

-1. Ensure that adequate resources are in place to manage ministry information in accordance with applicable legislation, including but not limited to the IMA, and with corporate policies and standards.
+1. Ensure that they manage information and data in their custody or control in accordance with:

+    a. applicable legislation, including but not limited to the IMA, and
+    b. corporate policies, standards and procedures.

+2. Make efforts to define the value of their government information and data holdings, and proportionately manage these holdings as enterprise assets in accordance with their value.

 ## 12.3.4 Enterprise Solutions